I had a farm in Ireland…….

 1 t baking soda

-Grease a 2qt round bowl (ovenproof), casserole or deep cake pan.
+Grease a 2-quart round bowl (ovenproof), casserole or deep cake pan.
+(Or bake free-form on a parchment lined baking sheet.)

 Preheat oven to 375F.